casper-network/ceps/text/0000-validator-transfer.md

 [drawbacks]: #drawbacks

-Itroducing this functionality would mean modifying delegators' bids without their explicit consent.
+Introducing this functionality would mean modifying delegators' bids without their explicit consent.
-Until now this could only happen if a validator completlely unstaked and delegations had to be returned.
+Until now this could only happen if a validator completely unstaked and delegations had to be returned.

 ## Rationale and alternatives